Easy Strawberry Pretzel Pie

 • If you prefer a less sweet strawberry conserve, add a tablespoon of fresh lemon juice to the berries before beginning the conserve process.

-• If you garnish the pie with additional strawberries and plan to slice them, stir some cooled conserve into the fruits.
+• If you garnish the pie with sliced strawberries, stir some cooled conserve into the fruits.
 Coating exposed cuts will automatically reduce any browning.

 A Strawberry Pretzel Pie with fresh fruits.